andreasmhallberg/andreasmhallberg.github.io/_posts/2020-11-08-syrian-arabic-grammatical-summary.md

 ### Hollow verbs

 Hollow verbs have a long vowel in the middle of the stem.
 They are of three types, each with different middle vowel in non-past tense: 1)&nbsp;*uu*, 2)&nbsp;*ii*, and 3)&nbsp;*aa*.
-The inflection of the three types does not differ in past tense, where the middle long vowel is invariably *aa*, reduced to *e* in 1s, 2ms, 2mf,1pl, and 2pl, as shown below.
+The inflection of the three types does not differ in past tense, where the middle long vowel is invariably *aa*, reduced to *e* in past tense in forms with consonantal suffixes (1s, 2ms, 2mf,1pl, and 2pl).

 1. Middle *uu* (*raaH* 'went'):